Nickurama/Snake/taskell.md

 ## To Do

-- Make RenderData class
-- Make IRenderable interface
+- Make Renderer
-- Update scene class for IRenderable
 - Make Polygon contains() function
-- Make Renderer
 - Make rasterization() in polygon
+- Add Renderer to GameEngine
 - --- MILESTONE ---
 - Make UI class
 - Updade scene class for UI